KayLemba/KayLemba/README.md

 - 😃 I’m Kalolo Chola Lemba
 - 👀 I’m interested in developing software applications to solve real world problems
-- 🌱 I’m constantly learning new programming languages inorder to gain more knowledge on
+- 🌱 I’m constantly learning new programming languages inorder to gain more knowledge on Software Development and web development.
 - 💞️ I’m looking to collaborate in the building of web & mobile applications
 - Open and Available for work.
 - My hobbies are listening to music, coding, reading books and playing video games